 An analysis of the City's recent permit activity in zones where multifamily development is allowed was used to determine development trends in the area and to assist in the analysis of realistic development capacity.
 Since 2011, 15 total residential developments were permitted in multifamily and mixed-use zones.
-The unit counts for these developments, 334 total units were permitted on sites where the total maximum allowed density per the zone yields 381 total units.
-While some developments were produced at lower densities than what the zoning otherwise allows, on average, these developments achieved approximately 88% of the maximum density allowed under the zone.
-Developments that achieved the lowest percent of the total capacity allowed under the zoning designation, tend to be located on smaller parcels ranging between 0.56 and 0.12 acres.
-The permitted developments are detailed in Table 1 below.
+The unit counts for these developments ranged from as low as 1 dwelling unit to up to 220 dwelling units.
+Of these developments, 334 total units were permitted on sites where the total maximum allowed density per the zone yields 381 total units.
+While some developments were produced at lower densities than what the zoning otherwise allows, on average, these developments achieved approximately 88 percent of the maximum density allowed under the zone.
+Developments that achieved the lowest percent of the total capacity allowed under the zoning designation tend to be located on smaller parcels ranging between 0.12 and 0.56 acres.
+The permitted developments are detailed in Table 1.